Laine helped off

 “We know how to handle it.
 It's going to be an opportunity for other players to step up and as a group just do what we can with the bodies we have.
 It’s obviously tough news to hear, that's for sure."

-Laine was limited to 18 games last season, the last on Dec.
+Laine was limited to 18 games last season, the last coming on Dec.
 14, because of a broken clavicle.
 He had nine points (six goals, three assists).
 Laine began receiving care from the NHL/NHLPA Player Assistance Program on Jan.
 28 and was cleared from the program on July 26.

-"The number one job we had to do with Patty is make him excited to come to the rink, and he was," Canadiens coach Martin St. Louis said Monday.
+"The No. 1 job we had to do with Patty is make him excited to come to the rink, and he was," Canadiens coach Martin St. Louis said Monday.
 "And it's not just my job, it's the group, you know.
 And what I'm really proud about the group -- and I know, obviously there's a show called 'The Rebuild' -- when you're building a house, the house could look really nice, but is it a home?
 And I feel like seeing Patty coming in like that makes me feel like we're building a home, not just a house.
 So I think it stings a little more because I feel he was excited to come to the rink."

 Selected by the Winnipeg Jets with the No. 2 pick in the 2016 NHL Draft, Laine has 388 points (204 goals, 184 assists) in 480 games with the Jets and Blue Jackets, and 16 points (eight goals, eight assists) in 24 Stanley Cup Playoff games.
 He scored an NHL career-high 44 goals with the Jets in 2017-18 after scoring 36 as a rookie in 2016-17.
 Laine is a six-time 20-goal scorer, mostly recently with 22 goals in 2022-23, but has played 129 of 246 games the past three seasons.